CadmonkeyFPV/Macro_Merica_Canopy/README.md

 # Canopy for the CMW Macro Merica and HDZero Freestlye VTX

-TPU 3D Printed Canopy for the CMW Macro Merica using the HDZero Freestyle VTX Designed around the Speedy Bee UFL mount RHCP Antenna Accomodates 19mm wide cameras (HDZero Micro v2 or Foxeer Digisight V3)
+FDM Canopy for the CMW Macro Merica using the HDZero Freestyle VTX Designed around the Speedy Bee UFL mount RHCP Antenna Accomodates 19mm wide cameras (HDZero Micro v2 or Foxeer Digisight V3)

-STLs for slicer generated supports or for designed in supports (recommended)
+STLs for slicer generated supports (messy and wasteful) or for designed in supports (recommended)

 RunCam5 Mount Supports Camera Butter or TBS Jello Guard Slip In ND Filters